Do We Need An App, or a (Responsive) Website?

 - Your app will interact with external hardware, such as a product your company manufactures.

-- You provide a service that needs to be accessible when the user does not have Internet access.
-Examples: airline apps, e-readers.
+- Your service needs to be accessible when the user does not have Internet access.
+Examples: apps used in large buildings or remote areas.

 - Part of the value you provide is in push notifications.
 Examples: Facebook, Email.

 - You have a very large customer base that would use your app regularly to pay bills, view usage history, receive reminders.